Dynamical symmetries of the Calogero-Coulomb model: Conformal algebra and the equidistant Calogero--Coulomb system

 The conformal algebra mainly reflects the algebraic properties associated with the radial coordinates.
 In particular, the generators \eqref{K123} commute with the Dunkl angular momentum operators, since $\pi^2$ commutes with them \cite{fh15}:

 In other words, they are $\deform{so(N)}$ scalars.
 The operator $K^2$ also appears in the representation of the conformal generators in terms of the radial components:

 Recall that the definition of the radial momentum \eqref{pr} ensures the Hermicity: $p_r^+=p_r$ \cite{thyssen-book}.
-Using the last equality in \eqref{Krad} and canonical commutation relation $[r,p_r]=\imath$, one obtains the explicit expression for the square of the conformal algebra:
+Using the last equality in \eqref{Krad} and canonical commutation relation $[r,p_r]=\imath$, one obtains the explicit expression for the Casimir element of the conformal algebra \eqref{Ksq}:

 Substituting this result into $K_1$ and $K_2$ in \eqref{Krad} reproduces their original definitions \eqref{K123}.

 Note that the conformal generators \eqref{K123} are not Hermitian with respect to the standard measure due to the explicit factor of $r$ in their definitions.
 They become Hermitian with respect to a modified measure that removes this factor: